 The 'setModifier()' method allows modifiers to be set for fields.
-Such modifiers will be added to those fields' values.
-If a modifier is set for a field which has already been assigned a value, the modifier is simply added to that field's value.
-If a modifier is set for a field which has not been assigned a value, the modifier is applied to that field's value after the partial time stamp has been resolved to a concrete time via the 'java.util.Calendar.getTime()' or 'java.util.Calendar.getTimeInMillis()' method.
+Such modifiers which will be added to those field's values.
+If a modifier is set for a field which has already been assigned a value, the modifier is simply added to the field's value.
+If a modifier is set for a field which has not been assigned a value, the modifier is applied to the field's value after the partial time stamp has been resolved to a concrete time via the 'java.util.Calendar.getTime()' or 'java.util.Calendar.getTimeInMillis()' method.